Bassel-Bakr/Cmd/README.md

 Cmd
 =

-Cmd is an open-source library licensed under Apache License, Version 2.0
+- Cmd is an open-source library licensed under Apache License, Version 2.0

+- Using this library you will be able to execute bash/shell commands easily in a new thread by default (other than MAIN thread) and get the output in String type.

+- You can also convert the output easily using the same library.

 Useage:
 =